-One dimensional Two dimensional Three dimensional Motion of a body in a straight line is called one dimensional motion.
-2 1 2 1 When only one coordinate of the position of a body changes with time then it is said to be moving one dimensionally. of the position of a body changes with time then it is said to be moving two of the position of a body changes with time then it e.g., Motion of car on a e.g., Motion of car on a e.g., Motion of flying kite. straight road.
+One dimensional Two dimensional Three dimensional Motion of a body in a straight line is called one dimensional motion. • • When only one coordinate of the position of a body changes with time then it is said to be moving one dimensionally. of the position of a body changes with time then it of the position of a body changes with time then it e.g., Motion of car on a e.g., Motion of car on a e.g., Motion of flying kite. straight road. circular turn.
+Motion of flying insect.